-Drinking Water // If you're buying large quantities of bottled water, that’s a massive use of plastic.
+Drinking-Water // If you're buying large quantities of bottled water, that’s massive use of plastic.
 Instead, check out something like the Berkey which filters water straight from the tap.
-The waterborne contamination removal is top notch.
+The waterborne contamination removal is top-notch.
 I know the water filtration stuff can be pricey upfront..but hey, it can last up to 10 years!
-Additionally, most grocery stores have water services for you to refill your various sized jugs.
-If you’re on the go, another obvious alternate is to purchase a stainless steel water bottle to refill endlessly.
+Additionally, most grocery stores have water services for you to refill your various-sized jugs.
+If you’re on the go, another obvious alternative is to purchase a stainless steel water bottle to refill endlessly.

-Grocery Shopping // Have you ever gathered fruits and veggies at the store and you begin searching for those single use green/clear plastic bags to hold everything?
+Grocery Shopping // Have you ever gathered fruits and veggies at the store and begin searching for those single-use green/clear plastic bags to hold everything?
 Well, these reusable cotton produce bags are yet another glorious alternative.
 Of course, when you're checking out at the grocery store, be sure to use a large reusable shopping bag there too (Trader Joe’s sells them right by the checkout lanes).
 Reusable bags within reusable bags!
 Double win.

 Farmers Markets // There are so many benefits from shopping local.
 One of those benefits is, you guessed it, reducing your plastic usage.
 Most of the fruits and vegetables are just waiting to be bought as is — you can pick them up and place them within your reusable cotton bags.
-Nothing is more frustrating than seeing two bell peppers sitting in a plastic plate that is then wrapped in saran wrap...I'm looking at you Trader Joe’s!
+Nothing is more frustrating than seeing two bell peppers sitting on a plastic plate that is then wrapped in saran wrap...I'm looking at you Trader Joe’s!

 Body Soap // I think this one might be pretty obvious but I’ll mention it just in case.
 Instead of purchasing that bottle of liquid body wash, how about a solid bar of soap?
 Depending on where it’s bought, they're generally made of quality ingredients and contain no packaging when purchased from the store.